-The recurring revenue model can be appealing because it shows where your business idea will generate its future income from, how you will finance short term growth and retain customers.
-It provides a good baseline on project growth and prosperity with the help of good quality metrics.
+The recurring revenue model can be appealing because it shows where your business idea will generate its future income from, how you will finance short term growth, and retain customers.

 There are 7 recurring revenue business models for you to consider:

 Auto-renewal subscriptions are ongoing until the consumer stops it.
 This is a useful method because the customer does not need to do any work to continue doing business with you, making it very easy for them and meaning they're less likely to go to a competitor.